 The Friends of Breck Hill Park are an active community group.
-To date they have produced a woodland management plan and ensured the woodland have maintenance tasks have been carried out.
+To date they have produced a woodland management plan have ensured the woodland and maintenance tasks have been carried out.
 The group jointly applied for £100k from the FCC Communities fund to fund the refurbishment of the play area and the installation of the wildflower meadow.
-Future plans include the continual planting of the hedgerow and a BMX pump track.
+Future plans include the installation of a community orchard, hedgerow and a BMX pump track.
 They also organised and ran their first park event, the 'Picnic in the Park' event in July 2021.